CORRECTED-Singapore May exports shrink again y/y, electronics shipments still solid

 By Fathin Ungku

-SINGAPORE, June 16 Singapore's non-oil domestic exports (NODX) slumped for a second straight month in May, likely reflecting a high base effect from the year before.
+SINGAPORE, June 16 (Reuters) - Singapore's non-oil domestic exports (NODX) slumped for a second straight month in May, likely reflecting a high base effect from the year before.

 Exports dropped 1.2 percent from a year earlier, data from trade agency International Enterprise Singapore (IE Singapore) showed on Friday, but were better than a 3.7 percent decline forecast in a Reuters poll.